flakzilla/cr2020-relay-board/README.md

 Carefully read and understand the notes in the BOM sheet, and check everything against your own CR-2020.
 At a minimum, it's recommended to recover and reuse the factory TO-92 transistors, as long as they're functional.

 ### Step 3: Assemble
 Populate the board.
-[Reference materials](https://github.com/flakzilla/cr2020-relay-board/tree/main/CR-2020%20relay%20board%20LC-67183-1/reference) are provided, including a board diagram (with several typos and mistakes from the service manual fixed), a clearly readable PDF of the silkscreen markings, and some examples of TO-220 heatsinks that can be used for the power regulators.
+[Reference materials](https://github.com/flakzilla/cr2020-relay-board/tree/main/CR-2020%20relay%20board%20LC-67183-1/reference) are provided, including a board diagram (with several typos and mistakes from the service manual fixed), a clearly readable PDF of the silkscreen markings, and some examples of TO-220 heatsinks that can be used for TR712/715.

 That's it, happy listening!